[This Article was updated in November 2020]

 - Microsoft studied that inner social networks help increase productivity and collaboration, especially when employees work remotely.

 - In-house social networking is a relatively new, but important, tactic for brands.
-As an example, Lenovo uses their internal social network to improve involvement and interest of the employees in the company and product.
+As an example, Lenovo uses its internal social network to improve the involvement and interest of the employees in the company and product.
 The employees can post external news about a brand and its products (Facebook is too noisy for this purpose), share the videos from the inner conferences, feel the corporate spirit when they get informed of the company strategy, success, and statistics.

 - Universities and schools are often in need of a private space for their students and alumni.
 For example, Bernadette Jones from King’s College London supports the student’s rights for free expression of their thoughts in a private community.

 - Some huge media organizations create social media communities to involve people in journalistic activity (user-generated content, live breaking news).
-For example, The Guardian posts weekly photography assignments for their readers who are the members of the GuardianWitness community.
+For example, The Guardian posts weekly photography assignments for their readers who are members of the GuardianWitness community.

 2. Social network with unique features

-Of course, we cannot take into account all possible reasons, but if you found something close to your case in the above mentioned examples, go ahead reading!
+Of course, we cannot take into account all possible reasons, but if you found something close to your case in the above-mentioned examples, go ahead reading!
 We’ll disclose the secrets of how to build a social media website that can suit most situations.

 Technical View on How to Make Your Own Social Media Website